-Funded research projects can cover a wide range of technologies and have varying durations and budgets.
-They may range from market analyses and short-term feasibility studies, to longer-term development projects and industrial printing trials for new banknote security features.
+Funded research projects can range from short-term analyses and feasibility studies to longer-term development projects and even printing trials for new banknote features.

 Who is eligible for funding?

 The ECB invites commercial companies, research institutes and other professional parties that are competent in the technological areas of interest to submit project proposals.
-Residence in the EU is not a precondition.
+You do not need to be based in the EU to apply.

-How to contact us about your R&D project proposal
+How to contact us about your project proposal

 If you have a product or concept that you think may be of interest to the ECB for use in euro banknotes, please complete the following form in English and submit it to BN-Development@ecb.europa.eu.
 Please ensure that the completed form is no more than three A4 pages in length.